Nardo758/The-League/replit.md

 - Request ID tracking for observability

 ## AI Integration
-AI features use OpenAI's API (requires OPENAI_API_KEY).
-All AI requests are:
+AI features use Anthropic Claude (claude-sonnet-4-5) via Replit AI Integrations.
+This means:
+- No separate API key required - automatically configured by Replit
+- Charges are billed to your Replit credits
-- Rate limited per user
+- Rate limited per user (100 requests/hour by default)
 - Audit logged with timestamps and token counts
 - Subject to data handling policy (see `GET /ai/policy`)